 After considering #5 and #6, you can change your price to fit your market, as long as it doesn’t dip below $41.50.

-You can raise your price to be a high-end product, especially if you can say that it is made with premium ingredients, in a special way, or your reputation is one for which people will gladly pay more.
+You can raise your price to be a high-end product, especially if you can say that it’s made with premium ingredients, created specially, or your reputation is one for which people will gladly pay more.

 You can also take the middle road and have a safe bet with a mid-range product until you earn your reputation (which can happen rapidly.)

 Now you have a logical product pricing range.
 Let’s pretend it’s $45.00 – $80.00….
 You can land anywhere in there and be reasonable for your market.

 The more you know about your business, the more confident you will feel.
 It’s really liberating to know how to charge vs. asking random strangers on the internet.

 Pricing is not a marriage, you can change it later.

 Prices fluctuate.
 Don’t get over-analysis paralysis by thinking it has to be perfect.
 Your primary goal is to cover your costs and make a profit.
 You can worry about creating your bakery empire after you master how to charge for desserts.